-The project site contains 2.04 acres of disturbed areas.
+The project site contains 6.95 acres of disturbed areas.
 This habitat includes areas that are mostly if not entirely devoid of vegetation.
 Vegetation in these areas is mostly non-native and includes Russian thistle (Salsola tragus).
 The disturbed areas on site consist of graded areas and roads.
-There is a water tank within rock outcrops on the southwest corner of the site.